-For the bridal party and groomsmen, £100 is a typical amount to spend on a wedding gift.
-The happy couple have chosen you to be part of their special day, so you must be close to their hearts.
+For the bridal party and groomsmen, up to £100 is a typical amount to spend on a wedding gift.
+The happy couple has chosen you to be part of their special day, so you must be close to their hearts.

 You could consider stashing £20 or so away each month leading up to the big day, so you won’t be left short when the time comes.

 It’s worth remembering that these prices are just a rough guide.
 Think about how much of your budget you’re willing to spend and go from there – after all, it’s the thought that counts!

 Most people will just be very happy you're able to attend and celebrate their day, and won't be interested in the amount you're spending on a gift.

 Why not check out our favourite wedding gift ideas while you’re here?

 *Currency conversion was carried out using Xe.com on 13 August 2021.